 Should I file a property damage claim?

-A Lady Justice statue next to an open book on a personal injury attorney's desk.
+A lady justice statue next to an open book on a personal injury attorney's desk.

 You should always file a property damage claim in order to recover losses.
 It can be overwhelming, and even intimidating to navigate the claims process alone.
 Working with an experienced personal injury lawyer can help better equip you with the information you need in order to exercise your rights and explore your legal options.